argoproj-labs/old-argo-dataflow/docs/RELIABILITY.md

 # Reliability

 Argo Dataflow has to run on Kubernetes, which means that pods can be deleted and processes killed at anytime.
 It avoids using its own storage, and relies on the source or sink for storage.
-Data can be lost in the following ways:

-* Failure to ack source messages as processed.
-* Failure of main container to process messages.
-* Failure to sink message.

-These can all because be issues such as crashed on network issues.

-Messages are only acked once they have been successfully sunk.

-This means that Argo Dataflow has at-least once message delivery semantics.
+Argo Dataflow aims for **at-least once** message delivery semantics.

+The following disruptions are tolerated:

+* Loss of network connection to source or sink
+* Pod deletion
+* Pipeline deletion (some metrics will be lost, but no messages)